sakthivijay7/IMDB-sentiment-classifier-using-TF-IDF-Machine-learning-using-Python/README.md

 # IMDB-sentiment-classifier-using-TF-IDF-Machine-learning-using-Python
+This project focuses on  Imdb movie reviews using NLP.
+Dataset loading:
-Imdb movie reviews to sentiment classification.
+Loaded "imdb" dataset from huggingface, it containing movie reviews text with sentiment labels 0=Negative,1=Positive.
-Load huggingface dataset of "imdb".
-Get the data of train and test it contains movie reviews text,labels 0 Negative,1 Positive.
+Text Preprocessing:
-Then select review texts and nltk to clean it.
+Extract review texts and used nltk for cleaning.
-Nltk source to download it stopwords,wordnet,omw Cleaned texts apply in new column then split of train ,validation.
+Nltk source to download it stopwords,wordnet,omw for lemmatization.
+Cleaned texts apply in new column.
+Data split:
+split dataset into  train ,validation sets.
+Features extraction:
+Clean words  tfidf to convert into numerical features.
+Model trainning:
+using classification algorithms logistic regression,naive bayes(multinomalNB) train a models.
+  Evaluation:
-Clean words  tfidf to features extraction it. using classification algorithms logistic regression,naive bayes(multinomalNB) train a models. validation accuracy,test accuracy for the model performance and comparision.
+validation accuracy,test accuracy for the model performance and comparision.
 Also classification report precision FP,recall FN,f1 score.
 Logistic regression achieve the validation accuracy 88% and test accuracy 87%.
 Logistic regression classifier high precision,recall ,f1 score fewer of FP,FN then perform well.
+Final use:
-Final user review text input to classify  if positive or negative.
+Trained model can  new_user reviews input to classify  as Positive or Negative.